 The basis for this composite evaluation is the composite evaluation of open platform COSMO V8.2 and configurable Java Card application, LDS V10.

 The LDS V10 can have different configurations as described in Section 2.1.
-The present ST considers the configuration BAC, CA and AA (Configuration 3 in Table 6).
+The present ST considers configuration 3 defined in Table 6 that supports the following features: